About Me

 In the late 1990s, she founded TechnoDyke.com, a pioneering online community that provided support and resources to queer women, trans and non-binary individuals.
-Her leadership in this community helped create a safe and inclusive space for LGBTQIA+ people and has been selected for inclusion in the United States Library of Congress’ historic LGBTQ+ Studies Web Archive.
+Her leadership in building this community helped create a safe and inclusive space for LGBTQIA+ people and earned TechnoDyke a place in the United States Library of Congress’ historic LGBTQ+ Studies Web Archive.

 Along with her work on TechnoDyke, Stacy also founded Portland, Oregon’s FatGirl Speaks conferences and Chunky Dunk Fat Swims.
 These popular events brought together people of all sizes for performances and discussions on issues related to fat liberation, self-acceptance, and social justice and helped spark a larger conversation about the importance of inclusivity and representation in the media and society.